matsui528/nanopq/docs/source/tutorial.rst

     Xt = np.random.random((2000, 12)).astype(np.float32)
     query = np.random.random((12, )).astype(np.float32)

-The basic idea of PQ is to split an input `D`-dim vector into `M` `D/M`-dim sub-vectors.
+The basic idea of PQ is to split an input `D`-dimensional vector into `M` sub-vectors of size `D/M`.
-Each sub-vector is then quantized into an identifier of the nearest codeword.
+Each sub-vector is then quantized into the index of the nearest codeword.

-First of all, a PQ class (:class:`nanopq.PQ`) is instantiated with the number of sub-vector (`M`) and the number of codeword for each sub-space (`Ks`).
+First, instantiate the PQ class (:class:`nanopq.PQ`) with the number of sub-vectors (`M`) and the number of codewords for each subspace (`Ks`).

 .. code-block:: python

     pq = nanopq.PQ(M=4, Ks=256, verbose=True)

-Note that `M` is a parameter to control the trade off of accuracy and memory-cost.
+Note that `M` is a parameter that controls the trade-off between accuracy and memory cost.
-If you set larger `M`, you can achieve better quantization (i.e., less reconstruction error) with more memory usage.
+If you set a larger `M`, you can achieve better quantization (i.e., lower reconstruction error) at the expense of higher memory usage.
 `Ks` specifies the number of codewords for quantization.
-This is tyically 256 so that each sub-space is represented by 8 bits = 1 byte = np.uint8.
+This is typically 256 so that each subspace is represented by 8 bits = 1 byte = np.uint8.
-The memory cost for each pq-code is `M * log_2 Ks` bits.
+The memory cost for each PQ code is `M * log_2 Ks` bits.

-Next, you need to train this quantizer by running k-means clustering for each sub-space of the training vectors.
+Next, you need to train this quantizer by running k-means clustering for each subspace using the training vectors.

 .. code-block:: python

     pq.fit(vecs=Xt, iter=20, seed=123)

 If you do not have training data, you can simply use the database vectors (or a subset of them) for training: ``pq.fit(vecs=X[:1000])``.
-After that, you can see codewords by `pq.codewords`.
+After that, you can view the codewords with `pq.codewords`.

-Note that, alternatively, you can instantiate and train an instance in one line if you want:
+Alternatively, you can instantiate and train an instance in one line if you prefer:

 .. code-block:: python

     pq = nanopq.PQ(M=4, Ks=256).fit(vecs=Xt, iter=20, seed=123)

-Given this quantizer, database vectors can be encoded to PQ-codes.
+Given this quantizer, database vectors can be encoded into PQ codes.

 .. code-block:: python

     X_code = pq.encode(vecs=X)

-The resulting PQ-code (a list of identifiers) can be regarded as a memory-efficient representation of the original vector, where the shape of `X_code` is (N, M).
+The resulting PQ codes (a list of indices) can be regarded as a memory-efficient representation of the original vectors, where the shape of `X_code` is (N, M).

-For the querying phase, the asymmetric distance between the query and the database PQ-codes can be computed efficiently.
+For the querying phase, the asymmetric distance between the query and the database PQ codes can be computed efficiently.

 .. code-block:: python

     dt = pq.dtable(query=query)  # dt.dtable.shape = (4, 256)
     dists = dt.adist(codes=X_code)  # (10000,)

-For each query, a distance table (`dt`) is first computed online.
+For each query, a distance table (`dt`) is first computed on the fly.
-`dt` is an instance of :class:`nanopq.DistanceTable` class, which is a wrapper of the actual table (np.array), `dtable`.
+`dt` is an instance of the :class:`nanopq.DistanceTable` class, which is a wrapper for the actual table (np.array), `dtable`.
-The elements of `dt.dtable` are computed by comparing each sub-vector of the query to the codewords for each sub-subspace.
+The elements of `dt.dtable` are computed by comparing each sub-vector of the query to the codewords for each subspace.
-More specifically, `dt.dtable[m][ks]` contains the squared Euclidean distance between (1) the `m`-th sub-vector of the query and (2) the `ks`-th codeword for the `m`-th sub-space (`pq.codewords[m][ks]`).
+More specifically, `dt.dtable[m][ks]` contains the squared Euclidean distance between (1) the `m`-th sub-vector of the query and (2) the `ks`-th codeword for the `m`-th subspace (`pq.codewords[m][ks]`).

-Given `dtable`, the asymmetric distance to each PQ-code can be efficiently computed (`adist`).
+Given `dtable`, the asymmetric distance to each PQ code can be efficiently computed (`adist`).
-This can be achieved by simply fetching pre-computed distance value (the element of `dtable`) using PQ-codes.
+This can be achieved by simply fetching the pre-computed distance values (the elements of `dtable`) using the PQ codes.

-Note that the above two lines can be chained in a single line.
+Note that the above two lines can be combined into a single line.

 .. code-block:: python